poplatek/payment-methods-book/dankort/dankortmobil/README.md

 9. All the three devices signal purchase success:
  - The bluetooth device beeps and turns its led/light green
  - The phone displays a purchase success screen
- - The payment terminal display a purchase success scree
+ - The payment terminal display a purchase success screen

 Pinless case can be seen from this video: https://youtu.be/PfwIbYmIhkk?t=52s